Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 Stuck on an IHS Calculation, Top-Up Notice, or Refund Delay?

-The Immigration Health Surcharge looks simple until the portal charges your dependants twice, your top-up deadline arrives in fourteen days, or your refund quietly disappears into the UKVI backlog.
-We deal with these every week for individual applicants, sponsored workers, and businesses managing IHS across whole teams.
+The Immigration Health Surcharge looks simple until the portal charges your dependants twice, your top-up deadline arrives in fourteen days, or your refund disappears into the UKVI backlog.

 Frequently Asked Questions